 Price and Warranty

-At the time of press, the Fitpulse Massage Gun retails for less than a hundred bucks.
-As the price fluctuates, it’s best to check out the current one here.
+We snagged the Fitpulse Massage Gun for less than a hundred bucks at the time of purchase.
+As prices can fluctuate, it’s wise to check for the most current price here.

 Anyway, we think that in this range, it’s quite fair for what it offers.
 That said, to be honest, there are some better options in this price range, and we’re sharing some of them below.